Palmwoods (Qld)

 AreaSearch assessment of residential development activity positions Palmwoods among the top 25% of areas assessed nationwide

 Palmwoods has recorded approximately 123 residential properties granted approval each year.
-Between FY-21 and FY-25, around 615 homes were approved, with an additional 20 approved in FY-26 so far.
-On average, 1.7 people have moved to the area for each dwelling built over the past five financial years.
+Between FY-21 and FY-25, around 615 homes were approved, with a further 20 approved in FY-26 to date.
+On average, about 1.7 people have moved to the area for each dwelling built over these five financial years.

 This indicates a balanced supply and demand market, supporting stable conditions.
-The average construction cost value of new homes is $428,000.
-In FY-26, there have been $16.8 million in commercial approvals, suggesting balanced commercial development activity.
-Compared to the Rest of Qld, Palmwoods has slightly more development, at 28.0% above the regional average per person over the five-year period.
+The average construction cost value of new homes being built is $428,000.
+In FY-26, there have been approximately $16.8 million in commercial approvals, suggesting balanced commercial development activity.
+Compared to the rest of Queensland, Palmwoods has slightly more development, at 28.0% above the regional average per person over the past five years.

 This preserves reasonable buyer options while sustaining existing property demand.
-Development activity is substantially higher than nationally, indicating strong developer confidence in the location.
-New development consists of 85.0% detached houses and 15.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 64 people per dwelling approval, Palmwoods shows characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Palmwoods is expected to grow by 901 residents through to 2041.
-Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+New development consists predominantly of detached houses (85.0%), with townhouses or apartments making up the remainder (15.0%).
+Palmwoods has around 64 people per dwelling approval, indicating characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Palmwoods is expected to grow by approximately 861 residents through to 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development